IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/2-docker.md

 ![Swagger UI](images/authors-swagger-ui.png)

-#### Step 3: If you can not open a browser, just use this curl command to access the microservice on you local machine.
+#### Step 3: If you can not open a browser, just use this curl command to access the microservice on your local machine.

 ```
   $ curl -X GET "http://localhost:3000/api/v1/getauthor?name=Niklas%20Heidloff" -H "accept: application/json"